curiousoffice/playbook/README.rst

 Those fundamentals include, among others:

 - Alignment (often achieved with grids)
-- Emphasis (often achieved with size, position, color)
+- Emphasis (often achieved with size, position and color)
 - Consistency (buttons, links, headers typically look alike)
 - Whitespace (elegant, timeless, gives eye a rest)

 Successful visual designs typically don't draw attention to themselves.
 The content will be front-and-center.
-The workflows through the site will be obvious.
+The workflows throughout the site will be obvious.
 Resist the temptation to aim for a design that is "memorable" or a design that "pops."